olimsaidov/research/evolution-analysis/5-business-value-delivery-analysis/quantifiable-value-metrics.md

 ## Conclusion

-The quantifiable metrics demonstrate that the Jarima platform delivers exceptional value across economic, social, and operational dimensions.
+The quantifiable metrics demonstrate that the E-Jarima platform delivers exceptional value across economic, social, and operational dimensions.
 With a **1,000% ROI over 5 years**, **25x improvement in processing time**, and **1,211% growth in participation**, the platform represents a highly successful model for civic technology investment.
 The actual revenue data of $25 million over 5 years, combined with 98.2% payment compliance and behavioral change evidence, creates a compelling case for continued investment and expansion of the platform model to other civic domains.